AngusMaiden/complex-FER/README.md

 ```
 source env/bin/activate
 ```
-For Windows:
+(or) For Windows:
 ```
 .\env\Scripts\activate
 ```
-Install dependancies:
+Install the program:
 ```
-pip install -r requirements.txt
+pip install .
 ```

 # Usage

 The code in this repository is designed to be run as a self-contained command line interface (CLI).

-To run the experiments in different phases and with different hyperparameters, run the command:
+To run the experiments in different phases and with different hyperparameters, run this command from within the `complex-FER` directory from the installation steps above:
 ```
-python -m src.complex-FER <options>
+complex-FER <options>
 ```

 You can see a list of options and their usage by running:
 ```
-python -m src.complex-FER --help
+complex-FER --help
 ```

 ```